Draym/GoSlick/README.md

-Noob starter for noobs programers
+Noob starter for noobs programers, like me